telerik/xamarin-forms-docs/controls/listview/gestures/listview-gestures-cell-swipe.md

 The BindingContext of the swipe content is the data item.
 This could be used to perform operations on the data.
 In our case we will delete the item from the source.

 <snippet id='listview-gestures-cellswipe-interactivecontent-deleteitem'/>

+>important Sample Cell Swipe examples are available in ListView -> Gestures folder of the [SDK Browser application]({%slug developer-focused-examples%}#sdk-browser-application).
+>
+>You can directly explore the code in the [SDKBrowser Examples repository on GitHub](https://github.com/telerik/xamarin-forms-sdk/tree/master/XamarinSDK/SDKBrowser/SDKBrowser/Examples/ListViewControl/GesturesCategory).

 ## See Also